 This study has presented the dynamic modelling of the single-link flexible manipulator robot.
 The equation of motion for the single-link flexible manipulator that includes translational and rotational motion has been formulated using the finite-element method and the Lagrange equation.
 The computational code has been successfully developed and used in system dynamics simulations.
 The results are presented in the order of time history response and natural frequency with the FFT processing.
-For the translational and rotational motion, the lateral deformation is higher when compared to translational motion, and this is due to the presence of two kinetic energies that occur in the system, namely translational kinetic energy and rotationally and rotationally are more significant when compared to the individual translational motion or rotational motion, due to the influence of the simultaneous movements that occur in the system.
+For the translational and rotational motions, the lateral deformation is higher when compared to translational motion, and this is due to the presence of two kinetic energies that occur in the system, namely translational kinetic energy and rotational kinetic energy.
+This research indicates that vibrations that arise in SLFM that move translationally and rotationally are more significant when compared to the individual translational motion or rotational motion, due to the influence of the simultaneous movements that occur in the system.
 The presented dynamic model ignores the coupling effect and the action of the motor, therefore, this system requires experiment validation and vibration control for industrial applications and robotics.